weclick-ir/Weclick_SDK_sample/README.md

 }
 ```

-but if your target API is below 23 just add this line in your `onCreate` method of Starting(with Main And Luncher intent-filter) Ativity:
+but if your target API is below 23 just add this line in your starting method ( `onCreate`  ) of Ativity:

 ```java
     Weclick.initialize(getApplicationContext());